langmi/spring-batch-tutorials/hello-world-java/README.md

 #### Spring Batch Infrastructure

 Under the hood Spring Batch works with some tables to keep the state of the jobs and to provide restartability.
-The tables are accessed with a *Job Repository* and to start a Job the framework provides a *Job Launcher*.
+The tables are accessed with a DAO called *Job Repository* and to start a Job the framework provides a *Job Launcher*.
 Because a job works with transaction, a *transaction manager* is mandatory.

 To keep this tutorial simple we use a table-less Job Repository and a dummy transaction manager, translated to the Spring and Spring Batch XML configuration it looks like this: